arsys-internet/terraform-provider-arsys-baremetal/docs/data-sources/baremetal_models.md

 * `id` - Identifier of the Baremetal Model
 * `name` - The name of the Baremetal Model
-* `state_id` - Numeric identifier representing the current state of the Baremetal Model
+* `state_id` - Identifier representing the current state of the Baremetal Model
-* `state` - Current state description of the Baremetal Model (e.g., "ENABLED", "DISABLED")
+* `state` - Current state of the Baremetal Model (e.g., "ENABLED", "DISABLED")
 * `hardware` attribute contains the following nested attributes:
     * `core` - Number of cores
     * `cores_per_processor` - Number of cores per processor